BerndHagen/Medio-YouTube-Converter/README.md

 - Seamless retrieval of profile information via the purchased license key.
 - Establishment of a comprehensive user profile within Medio's secure Database, integrated with the application.
 - Central repository for storing and tracking user modifications, including profile images, Dashboard Statistics, History, Settings, License updates, and more.
+- Synchronization of user data across multiple devices using the same license key.
 - Access to all functions in the settings page, including increased buffer size and selection of various audio and video formats.

 ### Lifetime License Key